 6. For example, the continuum hypothesis is the assertion that the cardinality of the real numbers is the first non-denumerable cardinal.
 It turns out that neither this hypothesis nor its negation is provable from the ZFC axioms; the question of the size of the continuum is independent of ZFC.

 7. It is tempting to formulate Maddy’s third objection as follows:

 Naturalism endorses actual mathematical practice.
 This practice typically does not rely on extra-mathematical canons of justification.
 So it seems that naturalism endorses belief in some mathematical theories with or without finding physical applications for them.
 Presumably this belief carries with it certain ontological commitments.
 So it seems that we ought to have ontological commitment to at least some entities that are not indispensable to our best (empirical) theories.
 Thus it might be argued that a thoroughgoing naturalist is not committed to only the entities of our best scientific theories and thus is not committed to P1.

-This, however, I think is to misrepresent Maddy's argument.
+This, however, may be to misrepresent Maddy’s argument.
 For starters, the indispensability argument can be made to work with P1 reading: ‘We ought to have ontological commitment to all the entities that are indispensable to our best scientific theories’.
-That is, the ‘only’ part argued against in the above formulation of Maddy's objection is unnecessary.
-More importantly, I think that Maddy's objection is subtler than this formulation.
-The objection is directed at the motivation for P1 - not at P1 itself.
+That is, the ‘only’ part argued against in the above formulation of Maddy’s objection is unnecessary.
+More importantly, I think that Maddy’s objection is subtler than this formulation.
+The objection is directed at the motivation for P1, not at P1 itself.
 Her aim is to show that confirmational holism ought to be rejected.
-This would rob P1 of much of its plausibility, as we shall see in the discussion following that dealing with Sober's objection.
+This would rob P1 of much of its plausibility, as we shall see in the discussion following that dealing with Sober’s objection.